Joe Arpaio’s long goodbye: Redemption or ‘kamikaze’ mission?

 The scene inside was muted, a far cry from the Costco frenzy.
 A few people stopped to thank the former sheriff and snap pictures.
 Others averted their eyes.

-After eating, the former sheriff and his entourage piled back into the bus.
+After eating, Arpaio and his entourage piled back into the bus.
 Time to head back for that scheduled meeting.

 “I don’t feel like I’m in my 80s,” a contemplative Arpaio said as the bus cut through the afternoon heat and haze.
 “I work continuously.
 I don’t have any hobbies.”